top of page

 • Identified ED as a predictive risk marker for early-stage heart disease, especially in men under 60.

-• Recommended screening for lipid levels, blood sugar, and blood pressure in all men with sudden ED.
+• Recommended screening for lipid levels, blood sugar, and blood pressure in all men experiencing sudden ED.

-• Sudden-onset ED, especially with no psychological cause
+• Sudden-onset ED, particularly without a psychological cause

 • Reduced frequency of morning erections

-• Physical exertion now causes fatigue, shortness of breath, or chest pressure
+• Physical exertion results in fatigue, shortness of breath, or chest pressure

-• Cold hands/feet, tingling, or poor exercise recovery
+• Cold hands or feet, tingling sensations, or poor exercise recovery

-• Existing risk factors: high BP, diabetes, high LDL, or smoking
+• Existing risk factors, such as high blood pressure, diabetes, high LDL cholesterol, or smoking

-PDE5 inhibitors like sildenafil (Viagra) are often prescribed for ED.
-These drugs enhance short-term blood flow, but they do not repair endothelial dysfunction or reduce long-term heart risk.
+PDE5 inhibitors like sildenafil (Viagra) are widely prescribed for ED.
+These medications enhance short-term blood flow but do not repair endothelial dysfunction or reduce long-term heart risk.
+Instead of merely masking symptoms, a smarter approach is to restore vascular function and hormonal balance at the source—naturally.

-GREENDORSE has developed a targeted lineup of adaptogenic, nitric oxide–boosting, and hormone-balancing supplements that work synergistically to improve circulation, stamina, and sexual function — all while supporting heart health.
+GREENDORSE offers a targeted lineup of adaptogenic, nitric oxide–boosting, and hormone-balancing supplements that work synergistically to enhance circulation, stamina, and sexual function—all while supporting heart health.

 1. ED-Resolve